djcf/jquery-highlighttextarea/README.md

 http://mistic100.github.io/jQuery-highlightTextarea/

 # Wholeword Selection
-You can select whole words by passing matchWholeWords to the plugin as a settings variable, like so:
+You can select whole words by passing matchWholeWord to the plugin as a settings variable, like so:

   $('textarea').highlightTextarea({
     words: wordSet,